-I’ve never shared my son’s journey into care, because that’s his story to tell if he ever chooses.
+I talk about my son a lot, because I’m incredibly proud of him.
+It’s a joy to be Bryan’s dad, and I want to tell people just how much of a joy I find it.
+But I’ve never shared my son’s journey into care, because that’s his story to tell if he ever chooses.
 He must have the right to keep things private.

-But, of course, I have shared things about our experiences through my blog.
 I’ve had to be really careful what I write about; there are certain things that need to be off-limits, but others that aren’t.
 I have to be guided by what I feel is right, and what common sense tells me the natural boundary should be.

 My guiding philosophy is a simple one; if my son decides to read my blog when he’s older, what will he make of it?
 Will he think, “Dad does go on a bit, doesn’t he?”
 I’ll happily take that critique, mostly because it’s true, but if he’s thinking that, then he won’t be thinking that I’ve gone too far down a particular path.